KevLeng/BizOps-HandsOn/Hands On - Business Dashboard/README.md

 8) **User Session Query** - Booking Value by Membership Status

-SELECT usersession.stringProperties.membershipstatus, SUM(usersession.doubleProperties.bookingtotal) FROM usersession WHERE usersession.stringProperties.membershipstatus IS NOT NULL GROUP BY usersession.stringProperties.membershipstatus
+SELECT usersession.stringProperties.membershipstatus, SUM(usersession.doubleProperties.bookingtotal) AS "Revenue" FROM usersession WHERE usersession.stringProperties.membershipstatus IS NOT NULL GROUP BY usersession.stringProperties.membershipstatus